-- Objectively identify the areas you’re not happy with and would like to improve and be sure of your reasons for wanting to improve them;
+- Objectively identify the areas you’re not happy with and would like to improve on, and understand your reasons for wanting to improve them;

-- When you have identified the areas you should change or think you can do better with, decide what action you would like to take;
+- When you have identified certain areas for improvement, decide what action you would like to take;

-- Finally put into practice everything you’re happy to change and consistently work at that change.
+- Put into practice everything you’re happy to work at.

-I believe any changes we make should be tailored to fit our needs, achievable; within reach and relevant.
-Timing should also be a consideration, because if the timing is out and we’re not ready or equipped to make those changes, we’re less likely to implement those changes long term.
+They should also be tailored to fit our needs, relevant and achievable.
+Timing should be a consideration, because if the timing is out and we’re not emotionally equipped to make changes to our choices, we’re less likely to implement them.